Qwe1rty/NodeDial/README.md

 ### Single-Node Cluster Setup

-Firstly, before you can run the Chordial service, you will need to already have a prerequisite cluster up and running with some DNS service - this is required especially when scaling up the cluster, as new nodes will need to resolve the seed node's hostname
+Firstly, before you can run the Chordial service, you will need to already have a prerequisite cluster up and running with some DNS service

-(A DNS service is actually not strictly necessary, but it can help to automate and simplify cluster scaling.
+(A DNS service is actually not strictly necessary, but it can help to automate cluster operations.
+In particular, this is especially helpful when scaling up the cluster, as new nodes will need to resolve the seed node's hostname.
 This topic will be further discussed in the scaling subchapter)

 When the prerequities are all good, you should first create the chordial namespace using the command:
 `kubectl create namespace chordial-ns`.
 Everything related to Chordial has been configured to run in that